-The Diligence Provider identified 11 mortgage loans in the Diligence Sample that did not comply materially with the terms of our Selling Guide (each a "Material Finding") based on its review of the loans.
-Of these 11 loans identified by the Diligence Provider, 8 loans were initially included in the Reference Pool and all 8 loans will be removed from the Reference Pool on or prior to the first Payment Date as Reference Pool Removals.
-The following tables summarize the results of the Diligence Provider's credit, property valuation and document review of the Diligence Sample for the 8 loan initially included in the Reference Pool, including the results of the Fannie Mae QC review for the 1,332 loans described above.
+The Diligence Provider identified 9 mortgage loans in the First Quarter Diligence Sample that did not comply materially with the terms of our Selling Guide based on its review.
+An instance of material non-compliance described in this "Due Diligence Review" section is referred to herein as a "Material Finding."
+The following tables summarize the results of the Diligence Provider's credit, property valuation and document review of the First Quarter Diligence Sample.
+These 9 mortgage loans identified by the Diligence Provider did not meet the Eligibility Criteria and were not included in the Reference Pool.